ernest-kiwele/mosquito/README.md

 # Getting started with `mosquito-cli`

 When called without arguments, mosquito opens in interactive mode and expects `groovy` commands by default.
-The interpreter is a full-blown groovy shell that will process any command you give it.
+The interpreter processes non-native commands as groovy code.
 So use with care.

 The shell exposes some methods that can be called with the infix or postfix syntax to make HTTP calls